 Now drive your car a short distance on a flat surface in order to determine the steering wheel and gear position when it is traveling a straight path.
-With the front wheels in the straight ahead position, now check your mark on the flexible coupling.
+With the front wheels in the straight ahead position, now check the mark on the flexible coupling.
 The mark should be right at the top (at the 12 o'clock position.)
 If it is not on center, then the gear has somehow been moved off its center position and you will now need to adjust the tie rods to reposition the gear back so that the mark is again at 12 o'clock.

-If your steering wheel needs to be rotated clockwise to bring the gear on center and the mark on the flexible coupling to the 12 o'clock position, you will need to shorten the left tie rod assembly and lengthen the right tie rod assembly.
-If your steering wheel needs to be rotated counterclockwise to bring the gear on center, the left tie rod assembly will need to be lengthened and the right one shortened.
+If your steering wheel needs to be rotated clockwise in order to bring the steering gear on center and the mark on the flexible coupling to the 12 o'clock position, you will need to lengthen the left tie rod assembly and shorten the right tie rod.
+If the steering wheel needs to be rotated counterclockwise, the left needs to be shortened and the right one lengthened.